sciai-lab/covid-if-annotations/README.md

 You can find a [short video demonstrating the tools functionality here.](https://www.youtube.com/watch?v=IwpRrX_PDFo&feature=youtu.be).

+### Contact us

+If you have feedback or run into issues join the "COVID-IF-annotations" channel on [https://chat.embl.org](https://annotate.embl.de/) or contact us directly.

 ## Step-by-step guide

 ### Download and install the software